Lyin' Eyes: Background and writing

-The title and idea for the song came when Glenn Frey and Don Henley were in their favorite Los Angeles restaurant/bar Dan Tana's which was frequented by many beautiful women, and they started talking about beautiful women who were cheating on their husbands.
+The title and idea for the song came when Glenn Frey and Don Henley were in their favorite Los Angeles restaurant/bar Dan Tana's, which was frequented by many beautiful women, and they started talking about beautiful women who were cheating on their husbands.
 They saw a beautiful young woman with a fat and much older wealthy man, and Frey said: "She can't even hide those lyin' eyes."
 According to Henley, Frey was the main writer of the song, although he had some input with the verses and the music.
 The song was written when Frey and Henley were sharing a house in Trousdale, Beverly Hills.
-Frey said of the writing of the song: "...the story had always been there.
-I don’t want to say it wrote itself, but once we started working on it, there were no sticking points.
-Lyrics just kept coming out, and that’s not always the way songs get written."
-During the Eagles 2013 concert tour, Frey stated it was written in just two evenings.
+Frey said of the writing of the song that "the story had always been there.
+I don't want to say it wrote itself, but once we started working on it, there were no sticking points.
+Lyrics just kept coming out, and that's not always the way songs get written."

 "Lyin' Eyes" is the only song on the One of These Nights album that Frey sang solo lead on (he shared lead vocals with Henley on "After the Thrill Is Gone").
-The song was released as the second single from One of These Nights, and reached No. 2 on the Billboard Hot 100 chart, behind “Island Girl” by Elton John.
+The song was released as the second single from the album and reached No. 2 on the Billboard Hot 100 chart, behind “Island Girl” by Elton John.
 "Lyin' Eyes" also crossed over to the Country chart where it reached No. 8, their first on that chart and a feat few rock bands could have achieved at that time.

-The single version of the song was shortened considerably from the album version, removing the entire second verse, the second chorus and four lines in the middle of the third verse.

-Reception
+Recording

+In their 2025 book, Buzz Me In: Inside the Record Plant Studios, Martin Porter and David Goggin report "The final vocals on 'Lyin’ Eyes' were also made on [the] MCI console.
+According to Bill Szymczyk, the song’s opening line, 'City girls just seem to find out early,' was compiled ('comped') from six different takes from four different days.
+In fact, the two syllables 'Ci' and 'ty' were pulled from two different vocal-booth performances.

+'That’s the minutiae that we were going through,' Szymczyk recalled.
+'We were now into our nitpick phase.
+We were striving for the perfection of perfection.'"

+Critical reception

 Billboard described the song as "a country flavored story of a girl who drives across town daily to meet someone a bit more suited to her than the one she lives with," and praised the instrumentals and harmony vocals.
 Cash Box said that "the instrumentation is lightly acoustic, with a sobbing pedal steel lacing together the plaintive lead vocal and chorus" and mentioned "the Eagles' uncanny talent for fitting hit-making riffs together."
 Billboard and Rolling Stone both ranked "Lyin' Eyes" as the Eagles' seventh-greatest song.